• Skip to primary navigation

 Instructions

 • Cook the potatoes in a saucepan of boiling salted water until tender, approximately 15 minutes.
-Drain well and mash, set to one side.
+Drain well and peel away the skin, mash, set to one side.

 • Meanwhile if you have a steamer, steam the haddock until just cooked through.
 If you don’t place in a deep baking tray with 4 tablespoons of water and cover with foil.
 Bake in a preheated oven 170C for 15 minutes or until just cooked through, this will depend on the thickness of the fillet.
 Slice the white part of the spring onions finely and sauté in a little butter until soft.